sybila/pithya-core/README.md

 To run Pithya, you need to have **Java 8+** and Microsoft **Z3 4.5.0** installed.
-If your OS is supported, we strongly recommend downloading precompiled Z3 binaries from **TODO** (Pithya allows you to specify a custom Z3 location, so you don't necessarily need to have it in your PATH).
+If your OS is supported, we strongly recommend downloading precompiled Z3 binaries from github (Pithya allows you to specify a custom Z3 location, so you don't necessarily need to have it in your PATH, but we recommend doing that anyway).

 ## Download Pithya

-You can download the latest version of Pithya from our **TODO link**.
+You can download the latest version of Pithya from the releases.
-Pithya is written in Java so you don't have to worry about an OS-specific version.

 ## Run

 Pithya has one main binary **bin/pithya**.
-The bin folder also contains other executables, however, these are used only when pithya operates together with the GUI interface **TODO**, so you don't need to worry about them (short description of each is given at the end of this section).
+The bin folder also contains other executables, however, these are used only when pithya operates together with the GUI interface, so you don't need to worry about them.

 ### Arguments